Richard Evonitz: Route 29 stalker

 At 7:30 a.m. on March 2, 1996, 25-year-old Alicia Showalter Reynolds left her Baltimore, Maryland, residence to drive to Charlottesville, Virginia.
 At 6 p.m., Alicia's car was found abandoned along a highway near Culpeper, Virginia.
 Witnesses later came forward to police saying they had seen Alicia along Route 29 talking to a man with a blue pickup truck on the side of the road.
 Her body was discovered in a wooded area 15 mi to the southeast of where she had gone missing on May 7, 1996.

-Although the cause of death has not been released, investigators believe that she had been murdered.
-It has never been confirmed that Evonitz murdered her.
+After Alicia Showalter Reynolds disappeared, upwards of 20 women reported to police that while driving on Route 29 in early 1996, a man in a pickup truck had attempted to get them to pull over.
+During that same time period, a Virginia State Police trooper encountered the man thought to be the Route 29 stalker three times on highways in northern and central Virginia.

 On September 22, 1996, the burned remains of 20-year-old Anne Carolyn McDaniel were discovered by sportsmen exercising their dogs just 10 mi from where Reynolds's body was found.
 McDaniel, who was diagnosed with cerebral palsy, was last seen leaving a group home for mentally and physically disabled adults in the town of Orange on September 18, 1996, trying to hitchhike along Route 29.
 Authorities believe Evonitz may have killed McDaniel after discovering scribbled directions to Reynolds's dumpsite in one of his footlockers.